About Us

 The American Board of Professional Neuropsychology (ABN) was created by a group of clinical neuropsychologists in response to the growing need to formally assess competency in the practice of clinical neuropsychology in this young and expanding field.
 No other certification process existed at state or national levels at that time.

 Since that time, criteria for diplomate status have evolved.
-The diplomate is obtained after passing an application review, a written examination, review of work samples, and an oral competency-based examination.
-All prior diplomate members of ABN were offered the opportunity to undergo the newly established components of the ABN Diplomate evaluation process.
+The diplomate is obtained after passing an application review, a written examination, review of work samples, and an oral competency-based examination consistent with CRSSPP standards to be recognized as a APA speciality organization.

 If you have further questions, please contact our main office: